 -

-North Korea's 329 .kp domains represent the most extreme digital isolation on Earth — 1 domain per 79,000 people versus Germany's 1 per 1.2.
-More than half are DNS artifacts, not functioning services.
-The actual North Korean internet visible to the outside world fits in a single text file.
+North Korea's 329 .kp hostnames represent the most extreme digital isolation in the dataset — roughly 1 per 79,000 people versus Germany's 1.4 per person.
+More than half appear to be DNS artifacts, and the functional .kp internet visible to the outside world fits in a single text file.

 -

-Eritrea's 384 .er domains make it the second-most digitally isolated country — and unlike North Korea, Eritrea has no domestic-only intranet.
-The country's 3.6 million people are largely invisible on the domain-based internet, accessing global platforms through mobile connections when available.
+Eritrea's 384 .er hostnames make it the second-most isolated national namespace — and at 16.4% resolution, most of even that is dormant.
+Unlike North Korea, Eritrea has no domestic-only intranet; its 3.6 million people are largely invisible on the domain-based web.

 -